-- (i) the Agency Agreement (which includes the form of the Global Notes, the definitive Bearer Notes, the Certificates, the Coupons, the Receipts and the Talons); - (ii) the Articles of Association of the Issuer; - (iii) each Final Terms (save that Final Terms relating to a Note which is neither admitted to trading on a regulated market within the European Economic Area nor offered in the European Economic Area in circumstances where a prospectus is required to be published under the Prospectus Directive will only be available for inspection by a holder of such Note and such holder must produce evidence satisfactory to the Issuer and the Issuing and Paying Agent as to its holding of Notes and identity); and - (iv) a copy of this Prospectus together with any supplement to this Prospectus or further Prospectus. - (11) Copies of the Agency Agreement will be available for inspection, at the specified offices of each of the Paying Agents during normal business hours, so long as any of the Notes is outstanding. - (12) The Issuer's consolidated financial statements for the year ended 31 December 2015 and the Issuer's consolidated financial statements for the year ended 31 December 2014 have been audited by Ernst & Young Accountants LLP, independent auditors.
-The auditors of Ernst & Young Accountants LLP are members of the Netherlands Institute of Chartered Accountants (Nederlandse Beroepsorganisatie van Accountants).
-Ernst & Young Accountants LLP is located at Antonio Vivaldistraat 150, 1083 HP Amsterdam, the Netherlands. - (13) Ernst & Young Accountants LLP have issued unqualified auditor's reports on the consolidated financial statements for the years ended 31 December 2015 and 2014 dated 22 March 2016 and 16 March 2015, respectively.
-These auditor's reports have been included in the form and context in which they appear with the consent of Ernst & Young Accountants LLP, who have authorised the contents of these auditor's reports. - (14) Certain of the Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services to, the Issuer and/or its affiliates in the ordinary course of business.
+- (i) the Agency Agreement (which includes the form of the Global Notes, the definitive Bearer Notes, the Certificates, the Coupons, the Receipts and the Talons); - (ii) the Articles of Association of the Issuer; - (iii) each Final Terms (save that Final Terms relating to a Note which is neither admitted to trading on a regulated market within the European Economic Area nor offered in the European Economic Area in circumstances where a prospectus is required to be published under the Prospectus Directive will only be available for inspection by a holder of such Note and such holder must produce evidence satisfactory to the Issuer and the Issuing and Paying Agent as to its holding of Notes and identity); and - (iv) a copy of this Prospectus together with any supplement to this Prospectus or further Prospectus. - (11) Copies of the Agency Agreement will be available for inspection, at the specified offices of each of the Paying Agents during normal business hours, so long as any of the Notes is outstanding. - (12) The Issuer's consolidated financial statements for the year ended 31 December 2016 have been audited by KPMG Accountants N.V. and the Issuer's consolidated financial statements for the year ended 31 December 2015 have been audited by Ernst & Young Accountants LLP, independent auditors.
+The auditors of KPMG Accountants N.V. and Ernst & Young Accountants LLP are members of the Netherlands Institute of Chartered Accountants (Nederlandse Beroepsorganisatie van Accountants).
+KPMG Accountants N.V. is located at Laan van Langerhuize 1 1186 DS Amstelveen, the Netherlands and Ernst & Young Accountants LLP is located at Antonio Vivaldistraat 150, 1083 HP Amsterdam, the Netherlands. - (13) KPMG Accountants N.V. have issued an unqualified auditor's report on the consolidated financial statements for the year ended 31 December 2016 dated 15 March 2017 and Ernst & Young Accountants LLP have issued unqualified auditor's report on the consolidated financial statements for the year ended 31 December 2015 dated 22 March 2016.
+The auditor's report of KPMG Accountants N.V. dated 15 March 2017 has been included in the form and context in which they appear with the consent of KPMG Accountants N.V., who have authorised the content of the auditor report dated 15 March 2017.
+The auditor's report of Ernst & Young Accountants LLP dated 22 March 2016 has been included in the form and context in which they appear with the consent of Ernst & Young Accountants LLP, who have authorised the content of the auditor's report dated 22 March 2016. - (14) Certain of the Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services to, the Issuer and/or its affiliates in the ordinary course of business.